GsNrio/holbertonschool-shell/io_redirections_and_filters/README.md

 This current push displays all the lines that start with a letter within the file sshd config found in the subdirectory ssh from the directory etc.
 This current push replaces all characters A and c from input to Z and e respectively.
 This current push removes all letters c and C from input.
 This current push reverses its input.
+This current push displays all users and their home directories sorted by users based on the file passwd found in the etc directory.